TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-11-19-when-you-should-use-monorepo-and-when-local-packages.md

 ---
 id: 160
-title: "When You Should Use Monorepo and&nbsp;When&nbsp;Local&nbsp;Packages"
+title: "When You Should Use Monorepo and When&nbsp;Local&nbsp;Packages"
 perex: |
     Recently I gave [a few talks about monorepo in PHP](/talks/#monorepo) and how to integrate it to companies in a useful way.
 I'm very happy to see many people already use it and know what problems it solves.
     <br><br>